jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_playback_upgradeinprogress.md

 ---

-The upgrade will be triggered by the installation of a new version of Spotlight on SQL Server if the database schema has changed between versions.
+The upgrade will be triggered by the installation of a new version of Spotlight Enterprise if the database schema has changed between versions.
 This alarm is for information only purposes and clears once the upgrade has finished.